danieltjw/aifutures/README.md

     - As an I-AGI may see the world very differently from humans and this work tries to be more strange
 - _This will need to be edited to make more human-readable_
     - The short term focus is to prepare for possibly needing to communicate with Friendly I-AGI in the next few decades
+- _Only a limited space of possibilities have been explored and there is still a long list of edge-cases to work through_
+    - The author's tentative stance may change in light of more information

 ---